 - A letter from your employer.

-- Other evidence of your sales targets and sales results covering a period of no less than 3 months.
+- Other evidence of your sales targets and sales results covering no less than 3 months.

-However most lenders are not so lenient and may require the following:
+However, most lenders are’t so flexible and may require the following:

-- Two years tax returns and notices of assessment.
-The lender will then average the two years income.
+- Two years tax returns and notices of assessment (the lender will average the two years income).

 - A letter from your employer confirming that you receive regular commission income.

-Do you receive commission income?
-Apply for a home loan now!
+Apply for a commission income home loan now!

-If you are working a commissioned job we can provide you with a large selection of lenders and banks that can cater to your specific and particular needs. enquire online or contact us on 1300 889 743.
-Our expert mortgage brokers will assist you in getting a mortgage regardless of your income source!
-Speak to us today.
+If you’re working a commissioned job, we can provide you with a large selection of lenders and banks that can cater to your specific and particular needs.